vermluh/vermluh.github.io/src/_posts/2015-08-20-Jekyll-Tags.md

 ---

 Dank der großartigen Vorarbeit von [Charlie Park](http://charliepark.org) in [Tags In Jekyll](http://charliepark.org/tags-in-jekyll/) und [Jekyll + Plugins + Github + You](http://charliepark.org/jekyll-with-plugins/) gibt's hier im Blog nun auch Tags um Posts zu kategorisieren.

+*If I have seen further, it is by standing on the shoulders of giants. - Isaac Newton*